openstack/openstack-manuals/doc/config-reference/source/tables/nova-xen.rst

    * - ``default_os_type`` = ``linux``
      - (String) Default OS type
    * - ``disable_agent`` = ``False``
-     - (Boolean) Disables the use of the XenAPI agent in any image regardless of what image properties are present.
+     - (Boolean) Disables the use of XenAPI agent.
+This configuration option suggests whether the use of agent should be enabled or not regardless of what image properties are present.
+Image properties have an effect only when this is set to ``True``.
+Read description of config option ``use_agent_default`` for more information.
+Services which consume this: * ``nova-compute`` Possible values: * True * False Related options: * ``use_agent_default``
    * - ``image_compression_level`` = ``None``
      - (Integer) Compression level for images, e.g., 9 for gzip -9.
 Range is 1-9, 9 being most compressed but most CPU intensive on dom0.
    * - ``image_upload_handler`` = ``nova.virt.xenapi.image.glance.GlanceStore``